Gamera: Conception

-Masaichi Nagata decieded to distribute the re-released edition of King Kong in 1952 and The Beast from 20,000 Fathoms in 1954.
-The former was the first post-war release of monster films in Japan.
+Masaichi Nagata decieded to distribute the re-released edition of King Kong in 1952 and The Beast from 20,000 Fathoms in 1954, with potential impacts both on Godzilla (1954) and the Gamera franchise.
+The distribution of the 1933 RKO film was the first post-war release of monster films in Japan.

 Under Masaichi Nagata, Daiei Film distributed the re-released edition of King Kong in 1952 and The Beast from 20,000 Fathoms in 1954.
-The former was the first post-war release of monster films in Japan, and these distributions might have influenced productions of Godzilla and the Gamera franchise.
+The former was the first post-war release of monster films in Japan, and these distributions might have influenced productions of Godzilla (1954) and the Gamera franchise.
 Gamera, the Giant Monster depicted the titular monster to being awoken with a nuclear explosion in the Arctic who later destroys a lighthouse, akin to The Beast from 20,000 Fathoms.
 There also exist minor references to the novelization of King Kong, such as relationships between titular monsters and humans and pets of the same or related motif with the titular monsters.
 Subsequent Gamera films in Showa and Heisei eras also bear remembrances in plot to King Kong.

 In contrast to Godzilla in his earlier films with a concept to represent the "god of destruction", Daiei's filmmakers paid attentions to zoom in on Gamera to feature him as a character with personality, and his roars were designed to be emotional with several variations to depict his emotions.
 During the production of the 1965 film, Noriaki Yuasa and others "became fond of" Gamera, therefore they decided not to kill him and developed a friendly side of him.
 A number of crews and audiences initially did not favor the idea of Gamera becoming a hero, as kaiju were generally regarded to be fearsome beings at that time.